luchotxrres/cv/index.md

 ### [Zentricx] - September 2017 to present

 #### DevOps Jr
+* Managing sites of Arcor in AWS (Win/Linux).
+* Developing scripts for build and deploy to Dev/Production.
+* Docker, Jenkins Pipelines and Bash.
+* Ionic 3.
+* Angular 5 and Bootstrap.
+* Git.
+* DB (SQL server and MySql).
+* Lambda Functions and API Gateway.
+* Serverless and PWA.

 ### Other
-In the past, I worked 3 months in the Municipality of Lanús, in the IT Area.
+In the past, I worked 3 months in the Lanus City Hall, in the IT Department.

+* Help Desk.
+* Technical Service Jr.
+* Reports of status.

 # Aptitudes & Skills